 (11) Reduction in customer complaints.

-The principle tools of SQC are as follows :
+The principle tools and techniques of statistical quality control are as follows :

 (1) Frequency distribution.

-(2) Control charts for measurement and attribute data.
+(2) Control chart for measurement and attribute data.

 (3) Acceptance sampling techniques.